 While Texas isn’t quite known for having cold temperatures, there have been instances where the northern parts of Texas get extremely cold.
 And with climate change, weather disturbances like a cold snap or polar vortex can make things get cold pretty fast.
 Texas may soon no longer be known for being dry and arid.
+Few things to consider to make winter proof house.

 Times are changing, and it’s about time you made some changes to your home too.
 Here are a few things you can do to make your Texas house winter-proof.

 Time to do away with having dials and knobs for your thermostat.
 Get a more modern thermostat that allows you to program the temperature at different times of the day.
-If you get a smart home thermostat that you can link with your smartphone, you can program it to lower the temperature when you’re out of the house, and increase it while you drive home.
+If you get a smart home thermostat that you can link with your smartphone, you can program it to lower the temperature when you’re out of the house and increase it while you drive home.
 Mother Nature will thank you for using less energy, and so will your bank account.

-Fix Up that Fireplace
+Fix Up That Fireplace:

 Unless you live in the northern parts of Texas, chances are your house does not have a furnace.
 But with global warming mucking up the weather patterns, who’s to say the drier regions won’t experience a little sleet and snow anymore?
 So prepare for the coming of winter by contacting a few furnace installers and have them install one in your home.
 By the time winter rolls in, you’ll be all warm and cozy in your home with nary a care to spare for the biting cold.